jacstephen1/EffortLoggerV2/EffortLogger/READ ME.md

 3. Click on the schemas tab and create a new schema called effortlogger_db
 4. Double click on effortlogger_db to select the database, the text should become bold
 5. Click the drop down menu under effortlogger_db and right click on tables and click import "Table Data Import Wizard"
-6. Import all the files in the default folder inside lib except the effortlogger_db_users.csv file
+6. Import effortlogger_db_users.csv file
-7. Then import the effortlogger_db_users.csv and do the following
-8. Right click on the users table and click "alter tables..."
+7. Right click on the users table and click "alter tables..."
-9. Next to user_id checkmark the following boxes: PK, NN, AI
+8. Next to user_id checkmark the following boxes: PK, NN, AI
-10. Click apply in the bottom right
+9. Click apply in the bottom right
 11a.
 To check if its working you can go to the query table in type: SELECT * FROM users 11b.
 Then execute the query which should return the users table

+NOTE: The users table no longer contains an admin, an admin account can be created through the sign up page